 - Students will demonstrate an understanding of the relationship between organizational leadership, business administration and the Christian faith through their ability to discern, reason, and create resolutions to ethical issues.

 - Students will present and discuss management theory and business practices through effective verbal and nonverbal communication in group settings.

 - Students will demonstrate logical reasoning, and critical analysis to develop and implement business concepts and management practice in an effective manner through proper written language.

-Students must earn a C- or higher to receive credit for their business management courses.
+Students must earn a C- or higher to receive credit for their organizational leadership courses.
 Exceptions: Students may receive credit for BIB-314 and BIB-451, as well as any other general education or elective course, with a D -.

 Eighteen-month cohort program.